Summer is potato salad season

 Does anything say summer more than potato salad?
 (Okay, maybe ice cream, popsicles, shorts, sandals, suntan lotion – you get the idea…)

-I have a true love affair with potatoes and therefore potato salad.
+I have a true love affair with potatoes, particularly the red skinned variety and therefore redskin potato salad.
 Also, I believe that everyone should have at least one “go to” potato salad recipe that they love and can rely upon.
 (I have three, at last count)

 There are many different potatoes and ways to make the dressing, and you might have your own preferences, but here are mine: